 “Of course, the Madonna is even more effective.
 Ah, when you invoke Mary!”

 “The Lord gave them (the Apostles) an answer that also for us exorcists is very important.
-He said that overcoming this type of demon, you need much faith, much prayer and much fasting.
-Faith, prayer and fasting.”
+He said that to overcome this type of demon, you need much faith, much prayer, and much fasting.
+Faith, prayer, and fasting.”

 “Especially faith, you need so much faith.
 Many times also in the healings, Jesus does not say in the Gospel it is me who has healed you.
 He says, you are healed thanks to your faith.
 He wants faith in the people, a strong and absolute faith.
 Without faith, you can do nothing.”